danniel1205/tech-notes/system-design/storage-and-retrieval/log-structured-storage.md

 # Log structured storage

-## Naive solution
+## Solution 1 (Simply append)

 - On write: Append to log file
 - On read: Serach in log file

-### Problems on write
+### Analysis

-- Log file size can be huge
+- On write, simply append operation is efficient, but the log file could be huge
+- On read, search in a log file for query is inefficient, especially data is large

+### Improve on read

+**Hash Index**: Maintain a **in-memory** hash table. `Key` is the index key and `Value` is the offset of the value in file.
+So each time we want to read the data, we could get the file offset from hash table and find the starting offset where the latest data is stored.

+On read, get the offset from the hash table then read the data starting from the offset until `\n`

+On write, append new record into log file, update the hash table to reflect the latest offset.
+So there will be two operations: update `in-memory` hash table and append to log file

-### How to improve on write
+### Improve on write

-- Have log segements
+- Append new data into separate log file (log segements)
 - Async compaction and segements merging
 - For deleting records, append a tombstone record and ignore old records on compaction and merging

+On write, append new record into current log file (update current hash table) or into new log file (create a new hash table).
+Each log segement has its own `in-memory` hash table, because new records are appended into log file.

+On read, search in the most recent `in-memory` hash table first and then the second most recent until find the key.

+Compacting and merging log segements are performed in the background on previous log files and `in-memory` hash tables.
+Because current ones are still serving the write operation.

+### Crash recovery

+`in-memory` hash table, it could be either rebuilt on system reboot (takes long time if log file is large) or restoring the hash table from snapshot.

+Crash could happend in between of the disk IO.
+File system crash recovery solution could help: <https://web.stanford.edu/~ouster/cgi-bin/cs140-winter13/lecture.php?topic=recovery>

+### Remaining issues

+- Data in log segement file is discrete
+- Compacting and merging on segement files are not efficient
+- Maintain the same number of `in-memory` hash tables as segement files
+- Range queries are not efficient

+## Solution 2 (SSTables and LSM-Trees)

+- Make the segement file sorted by keys (Keep the recent data entry if keys are same)

+  Benefits: Data in log segement file is sorted; Compacting and merging is easier (Merge sort)

+- No need to maintain the same number of `in-memory` hash tables as segement files.
+Only maintain one table with the value of a particular key points to the head of sorted segment file address.
+Two keys in the `in-memory` hash table could represent a range, which makes the range query possible

-### Problems on read
+### Analysis

+#### On write

+- Have a `in-memory` red-black or AVL tree data structure to hold the new data (the tree is sorted by keys)
+- When hit the threashold of current tree, we write the tree onto disk as the **sorted segement file** (SSTable).
+Compacting and merging could happen in background
+- Once data is write onto disk, update the `in-memory` hash table.
+Key and Value point to the first record in the sorted segement file

+#### On read

+- Look for `in-memory` red-black or AVL tree first
+- If red-black or AVL tree does not have the record, we look the most recent sorted segement file
+- For range query, we might need to look into multiple sorted segment files

-### How to improve on read
+### Improve on read

-- Hash Index:
-Maintain a **in memory** hash table.
-Key is the index key (e.g. the key if data is key, value pairs).
-Value is the offset of the value in file.
-So each time we want to read the data, we could get the file offset from hash table and find the starting offset where the latest data is stored.
+If the key we are looking for does not exist, we have to check the current `in-memory` red-black tree first and then scan the SSTable on disk from most recent to oldest.
+Stoage engines usually use **`Bloom filters`** ([wiki](https://en.wikipedia.org/wiki/Bloom_filter)) to improve the performance.

-### Other problems
+### Crash recovery

-## SSTables and LSM-Trees
+It is possible that system crashes before writing `in-memory` red-black or AVL tree onto disk as the SSTable.
+We could have a write ahead logging like journaling file system to track the changes before writing data into the `in-memory` red-black or AVL tree.